LaiZhejian/laizhejian.github.io/_pages/about.md

 Research Interests
 ======
-* Machine Translation, with a particular focus on Quality Estimation
 * Synthetic Data
-* Large Language Models(LLMs) Inference
+* Reasoning LLMs
-* Multilingual LLMs
+* Multilingual LLMs and Machine Translation, with a particular focus on Quality Estimation

 Awards & Honors
 ======